malefici/tt89up/README.md

 There are two applications based on Django and Tornado.
 I decided to choose tornado for sending notifications into browser via WebSockets.
 I do not want to use something like [Django Channels](https://channels.readthedocs.io/en/latest/) in aspect of WSGI protocol stateless.
+This project does not contain tests.

 ## How to start